pfalcon/notes-pico/README.rst

 To install and run the application, you should install Pycopy "Unix" port as described at https://github.com/pfalcon/pycopy .
-Once you have ``micropython`` executable in your PATH (recommended, but not strictly necessary), change directory to where you want to install the app (``~/tmp/`` should be good for a quick test) and install ``notes-pico`` package::
+Once you have ``pycopy`` executable in your PATH (recommended, but not strictly necessary), change directory to where you want to install the app (``~/tmp/`` should be good for a quick test) and install ``notes-pico`` package::

-    micropython -m upip install -p app notes-pico
+    pycopy -m upip install -p app notes-pico

 ``app`` (argument of ``-p`` option) is a subdirectory into which to install the application.
 To run the app, execute::

-    MICROPYPATH=app micropython -m notes_pico
+    MICROPYPATH=app pycopy -m notes_pico

 This will initialize note storage and output a URL to open in a browser::